Early Mortality Risk Reduced up to 40% with Increased Physical Activity

 What was also interesting about the results was that women tend to experience a greater benefit than men do when they incorporate light- to moderate-level leisure physical activity into their daily routines, such as gardening, biking, climbing stairs, or walking.
 Researchers were unclear as to why women benefit more than men do, but one hypothesis is that hormone levels and body fat distribution may play a role.
 For both men and women, making the change from no activity to just one hour of light- to moderate-level physical activity per week showed a 4% reduction in mortality.

 As expected, the more a person exercises per week, the lower the mortality rate they will experience.
 According to the World Health Organization (WHO), 6% of deaths globally are attributed to physical inactivity.
-The WHO recommends 5 hours of activishutterstock_72007540ty per week for extended health benefits.
+The WHO recommends 5 hours of activity per week for extended health benefits.
 These benefits, which were consistent with Samitz’s research, include a decrease in mortality risk by 19% for moderate-level activity, and 39% for vigorous-intensity aerobic activity and sports.

 It isn’t that difficult to get started with increasing your daily physical activity.
 Simple activities like walking up the stairs rather than taking the elevator, biking to the grocery store, joining an exercise class at a local gym or school, gardening, or taking the dog out one extra time per day can be beneficial.